pschachte/wybe/WYBE.md

 This can serve the role filled by *pattern matching* in other programming languages.
-Indeed, when constructors are defined in Wybe (see the section on [constructor declarations](#constructor-declarations)), the compiler automatically generates a backward mode function for each construcor function.
+Indeed, when constructors are defined in Wybe (see the section on [constructor declarations](#constructor-declarations)), the compiler automatically generates a backward mode function for each constructor function.
 For example, if you define a type `position` with a constructor `position(x:int, y:int)`, the compiler automatically generates a backward mode function `position(?x:int,?y:int)`.
-Thus a new position can be created with the statement
+Thus, a new position can be created with the statement
 ```
 ?pos = position(x, y)